Peter Hansborough Bell

-Peter Hansborough Bell (May 11, 1810 – March 8, 1898) was an American military officer and politician who served as the third Governor of Texas and represented the state for two terms in the United States House of Representatives.
+Peter Hansborough Bell (May 11, 1810 – March 8, 1898) was an American military officer and politician who served as the third governor of Texas and represented the state for two terms in the United States House of Representatives.

 Background

 Bell was born in Culpeper County, Virginia on May 11, 1810.
-He was educated in Virginia and Maryland before emigrating to Texas.
+He was educated in Virginia and Maryland before immigrating to Texas.

 By March 1836, Bell was a member of the Texian Army under Sam Houston and was present at the Battle of San Jacinto.
 In 1841, as a member of Capt.
-John Coffee "Jack" Hay's Texas Rangers, he was involved in the Battle of Bandera Pass, strategically located as a pass, separating the Guadalupe Valley and the Medina Valley.
+John Coffee "Jack" Hays's Texas Rangers, he was involved in the Battle of Bandera Pass, strategically located as a pass separating the Guadalupe Valley and the Medina Valley.
 His military service was distinguished and General Houston appointed him to the general's staff as adjutant general.
-By 1839, Bell had been promoted to inspector general for the Republic of Texas' army.
+By 1839, Bell had been promoted to inspector general for the Republic of Texas's army.

 In 1845, Bell was named a captain of the Texas Rangers.
 Given command of the Corpus Christi district, he protected the primary trade route between Texas and Mexico from outlaws.
 With the outbreak of the Mexican–American War, Bell became a lieutenant colonel in the Second Regiment Texas Mounted Volunteers.
 His actions during the Battle of Buena Vista were particularly distinguished.
 Following the war, he returned to the Rangers and served along the western frontier.